AadarshR05/Movie-Recommendation-/README.md

-# Movie-Recommendation-
+# Movie-Recommendation-System

-Simple movie recommendation system that recommends movies based on the genre, cast, director, tagline and keywords of entered movie
+Simple movie recommendation system that recommends movies based on the genre, cast, director, tagline and keywords of entered movie.